sanskratipatel/Hotel-Reservation-System/README.md

 # Hotel Reservation System with JDBC

 This project is a Hotel Reservation System developed using Java with JDBC for database connectivity.
-It implements CRUD (Create, Read, Update, Delete) operations to manage hotel reservations.
+It implements CRUD  operations to manage hotel reservations.

 ## Project Overview